tgve/tgver/README.md

 ## Use

-Overall, as of this pre-CRAN release, the package takes advantage of how TGVE can be used (see
+Overall, the package takes advantage of how
+TGVE can be used (see
 [npm package](https://github.com/tgve/tgvejs) for documentation) and provides options to R users.